 Primarily, I was confused to decide the best Philosophy books to read on.
 This is because I found a lot of books which are actually excellent and fantastic reading.
 For Instance, The Republic by Plato, The Art of War by Sun Tzu and The City of God by Augustine of Hippo, and so on.
 After reading these books I really got some key ideas and basic concepts of Philosophy indeed.

-But since philosophy is my academic major subject I kept looking for academic best Philosophy books necessarily.
-Here is a short review of the 7 academic best Philosophy books for beginners to my knowledge.
+But since philosophy is my academic major subject I kept looking for the academic best Philosophy books necessarily.
+Here is a review of some best Philosophy books for beginners to my knowledge.
 I am sure that these books will guide a beginner in the right way to take the test of philosophy knowledge accordingly.

 |Book Name & Author||Image||Rating||Price|